learningequality/kolibri/docs/learn.rst

 	.. figure:: img/learn-page-signin.png
 		:alt: Location of "Sign in" to Kolibri links.

-		Location of "Sign in" to Kolibri links.
+		Location of links to "Sign in" Kolibri .

 Once you have logged in into Kolibri, you can see and edit your user data from the **Profile** option in the main menu (below **Learn**).